ioBroker/ioBroker.history/docs/en/README.md

 For this some converter scripts have been prepared that can help and do the job.
 These scripts are called from the command line.

 ### Prepare and analyze existing data in transfer target
 When converting data only those data should be transferred that are not already there.
 Therefor the first set of scripts exists called **analyze<db>.js**.
-This script should be called once at the beginning to collect some data for existing data and store them in local .json files to be used by the real converter script.
+This script should be executed once at the beginning to collect some data for existing data and store them in local .json files to be used by the real converter script.
 Two kind of data are collected:
 - **earliest value for datapoint ID**: The timestamp of the very first entry for each existing datapoint is stored and is used by imported to ignore all newer values by default.
 The assumption is that the data are filled completely beginning with this first entry and all earlier values would else be duplicated.
 This assumption can be overwritten on import by parameters.
 - **existing values per day per datapoint ID**: The existing data are analyzed on a per day basis and each day is stored where data exist already.
 This can be used as alternative to the first data to be able to also fill "holes" in the data.